Fellow-Consulting-AG/docapp-docs/docs/en/docbits/document-validation/index.md

 ---
 title: "Document Validation"
 date: "2021-10-29"
-description: Explanation of how to start using Docbits (DOC²)
+description: Explanation of how to start using DocBits (DOC²)
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Document
   - Validation
 ---